AdobeDocs/genstudio.en/help/user-guide/create/overview.md

 GenStudio conducts brand validation on various aspects of a brand's identity (as defined in [brand references](/help/user-guide/references/overview.md)).
 Brand validation information is available for any generated content, indicating its compliance with brand guidelines.
 You can use this information to revise or improve your generated experience to better align with your brand.

-See [Brand references documentation](/help/user-guide/references/overview.md) to learn more about brand validation.
+See [Brand validation](/help/user-guide/references/brand-validation.md) for more information.

 ### Reviews and approvals